Dynamical formation of black hole binaries in dense star clusters: Rapid cluster evolution code: Contribution of BH-BH-star three-body encounters to BBH formation

-Note that, even though the estimate implies an abruptly varying factor, this probability is expected to vary smoothly over the domain, asymptotically approaching the values given in Eq.~\eqref{Eq.Proba3bb}.
+Note that, even though the estimate implies an abruptly varying factor, this probability is expected to vary smoothly as a sigmoidlike function over the domain, asymptotically approaching the values given in Eq.~\eqref{Eq.Proba3bb}.

-As an example, if $\eta\gg1$ then we can approximate the hardening rate as $H(\eta)\simeq20$~\cite{Quinlan:1996vp}.
-For two BHs of equal mass $m_{\rm A}=m_{\rm B}=10M_\odot$, a BBH is likely to form only if the mass of the ``external agent'' is greater than $m_{\rm C}^{\rm min}=2\pi20M_\odot/20\approx6M_\odot$.
+As an example, if $\eta\gg1$, then we can approximate the hardening rate constant as $\beta=4/7$~\cite{Samsing:2017xmd}.
+For two BHs of equal mass $m_{\rm A}=m_{\rm B}=10M_\odot$, a BBH is likely to form only if the mass of the ``external agent'' is greater than $m_{\rm C}^{\rm min} = 20M_\odot/(\eta_{\rm min}\beta)\approx 7 M_\odot$, taking $\eta_{\rm min}=5$.
 Thus, the encounter between two BHs (inner interaction) and a single third star with a mass of 1$M_\odot$ (outer interaction) is unlikely to produce a BBH.
-The situation becomes even worse for heavier BHs, and the only way to produce a bound pair at a non-negligible rate is via a three-BH encounter.
-In conclusion, we can neglect the formation of BBHs via triple BH-BH-star interactions in our code.
+The situation is even worse for heavier BHs, and the only way to produce a bound pair at a non-negligible rate is via a three-BH encounter.
+In conclusion, we can neglect the formation of BBHs via triple BH--BH--star interactions in our code.